nss-group-projects/bangazon-api/README.md

 1. Your should be prompted to import **Bangazon Python API**.
 1. Click the Import button to complete the process.

+To test it out...

+1. Click on the Collections icon on the left
+2. Expand the Profile sub-collection
-To test it out, expand the Profile sub-collection, double-click on Login and send the request.
+3. Double-click on Login and send the request.

 You should get a response back that looks like this.

 ```json
 {